pngo250199/STM32-baremetal/SPI/README.md

     GPIOA -> AFR[0] |= ((1U << 20) | (1U << 22) | (1U << 24) | (1U << 26) | (1U << 28));
     GPIOA -> AFR[0] &= ~((1U << 21) | (1U << 23) | (1U << 25) | (1U << 27) | (1U << 31));
 ```

- - In configuration of SPI have CPOL, duplex, MSB and mode to master.
+- In configuration function, developer will setting up specific for the slave that going to use.
+In this function there are four critical things need to be setting up are Clock Polarity (CPOL), Master/Slave declaration, Clock Speed (prescals), and Clock Phase (CPHA).
  - Start with CPOL (Clock Polarity), short explaination is the default or inactive state of a signal
    	- CPOL = 0 -> clock idle LOW
    	- CPOL = 1 -> clock idle HIGH
-   	- The purpose of CPOL is define the idle state of the clock line
+   	- The purpose of CPOL (Clock Polarity) is to define the idle state of the clock line (SCK) in a synchronous serial interface like SPI.
+It ensures that both the 	Master and the Slave agree on what the signal looks like when no data is being moved.
+Without a defined CPOL, the receiver wouldn't know if the first voltage 		transition it sees is the start of a bit or just electrical noise.